z-logo

 Perplexity AI

 Perplexity AI is a conversational AI that acts like a smart search engine, delivering sourced answers across a wide range of topics.
 It can the information from academic articles, web sources, and news outlets.
-However, while it provides citations, it isn’t considered as an AI tool for research specifically and might reference scholarly and non-scholarly sources depending on the query.
+However, while it provides citations, It is not specifically considered one of the AI tools for research and may reference both scholarly and non-scholarly sources depending on the query

 • Best for: Assisting students in understanding complex subjects.